monome/monome.github.io/index.md

 <hr/>
 <p>contact help@monome.org with questions.</p>
 <p><a href="https://llllllll.co">llllllll.co</a> is for community discussion.</p>

-<p>shipping happens on tuesdays. a tracking number is sent when each order ships.</p>
+shipping happens on tuesdays. a tracking number is sent when each order ships. see [shipping updates](/shipping.html) for current status on any waiting preorders.

 <p>we're committed to keeping these machines working. email us for repairs. also see purchase <a href="policy.html">policy</a>.</p>

 <p>in the <a href="past.html">past</a> we created some other objects.</p>
 <p>events and release announcements and stock updates:</p>
 <form action="https://tinyletter.com/monome" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/monome', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true"><p><input type="text" style="width:240px" name="email" id="tlemail" placeholder="email"/> <input type="hidden" value="1" name="embed"/><input type="submit" value="subscribe" style="width:100px"/></p></form>